Canon M3 vs Sony RX100 III

 It is notable that the M3 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M3 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The RX100 III was replaced by the Sony RX100 IV, while the M3 was followed by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Sony RX100 III Manual.
+Further information on the features and operation of the M3 and RX100 III can be found, respectively, in the Canon M3 Manual (free pdf) or the online Sony RX100 III Manual.

 So how do things add up?
 Is the Canon M3 better than the Sony RX100 III or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.